Dobie Gillis Williams: Appeals

 Williams' case was appealed by Nick Trentacosta of the Louisiana Center for Equal Justice.
 He contends that Williams' execution was in error.
 During the appeals, a defense expert strongly criticized the prosecution's contention that Williams had gotten in and out through the bathroom window, as he would have had great difficulty getting through its 18" width.

 The execution was twice stayed, once by the United States Supreme Court and once by the Louisiana governor.
 During the last appeal, the defense asked for DNA analysis of forensic evidence, as this was more accurate than previous tests.
-The state's lab said that DNA from blood on the curtain matched Williams.
+The state's lab determined that the DNA from blood on the curtain matched Williams.

 A federal court judge overturned Williams' sentence, but the 5th Circuit Court of Appeals overruled, and the execution went forward.
 The 5th Circuit said that mitigating information had been introduced to a jury too late in the process, and upheld his sentence under the 1996 Antiterrorism and Effective Death Penalty Act (AEDPA).

 Execution

 On January 8, 1999, Williams was executed by lethal injection at the Louisiana State Penitentiary.
-He ate twelve candy bars and some ice cream for his last meal.
-In his final statement, he said, "I just want to say, I don't have any hard feelings against anybody.
-God bless y'all.
-God bless."
+He ate twelve chocolate bars and some ice cream for his last meal.
+In his final statement, he said, “I just want to say I don’t have any hard feelings toward anyone.
+God bless everyone.
+God bless.”

 Controversy

+In 2005, Williams was one of two subjects of a book by Sister Helen Prejean, a Catholic nun and anti-death penalty activist.
+She contended that Williams could not have possibly committed the murder and was wrongfully convicted and executed.
+She believed that he had ineffective legal counsel; in fact, his lawyer was later disbarred for incompetence.
+She also notes that poor and minority people are disproportionately sentenced to death and executed in the United States criminal justice system.
 In 2005, Williams was one of the subjects of Sister Prejean's book, The Death of Innocents: An Eyewitness Account of Wrongful Executions.
-She noted that the defense had been weak, failing to discuss his low IQ of 65, which is below the range establishing mental retardation (now referred to as intellectual disability).
-Such people may be suggestible and it may have contributed to his confessing to officers.
-The attorney also failed to discuss mitigating factors such as abuse in his childhood.
-His lawyer was later disbarred for incompetence.

-The United States Supreme Court ruled in Atkins v.
-Virginia (2002) that it was unconstitutional for the death penalty to be imposed on persons with intellectual disability, but allowed states to set the standard by which condition would be determined.

-In her book, Prejean noted that poor people and minorities were sentenced to death at a disproportionately much higher rate than wealthier whites.
+Although Williams's lawyer, Michael Bonnette, was disbarred for incompetence in other cases, it was found that he had performed an adequate job defending Williams.
+Bonnette did not put any witnesses on the stand to prevent the state from presenting any rebuttal evidence.
+As a federal appellate court later noted, had Bonnette presented any witnesses, this would've allowed the prosecution to have the victim of Williams's prior "simple burglary" to testify about how he had continued to try to break into her home after realizing that she and her children were inside.